-- Bachelor and Master students can only be offered rental contracts for a full year (August to end July).
+- Bachelor and Master students can only be offered rental contracts for a full year (August to end July/beginning of August 2020).
 Upon completion of the rental period students will need to find their own accommodation.

 - Exchange students will be offered a rental contract for one or two semesters, depending on the duration of their stay.

 - Prep students will be offered a rental contract for one semester or one year, depending on the duration of their Prep-course.

 - Master students will not be charged the housing fee.